Codecademy/docs/content/swift/concepts/arrays/arrays.md

 ## Creating Arrays

-Arrays can be created several different ways, each with a specific use case.
+Arrays can be created several ways, each with a specific use case.

 An empty array can be declared and initalized with the following syntax: